TheKrowi/Krowi_AchievementFilter/Changelogs/WowInterface.md

 [B]Added (46.4)[/B]
 [LIST]
-[*]Tooltip data for items and recipes for Draenor Cuisine anf Drown Your Sorrows [*]ItemRefTooltip now also shows tooltip data (the one you see when you click an item from chat) [*]Option to hide the World Map icon
+[*]Tooltip data for items and recipes for Draenor Cuisine and Drown Your Sorrows [*]ItemRefTooltip now also shows tooltip data (the one you see when you click an item from chat) [*]Option to hide the World Map icon
 [/LIST]